 - Military: A major disaster meant your National Guard unit was called up.
 While serving for a few months, your regular paychecks stop coming in.
 You don’t have to make student loan payments while deployed, however, thanks to the active military deferment.

 - In-school: After a few years in the workforce, you decide to go back to school for a graduate degree.
 Your student loan payments pause when you start your first semester.

-- Perkins loan forgiveness: If you’re working toward forgiveness on a Federal Perkins Loan, you may be able to defer payments.
+- Perkins Loan Cancellation and Discharge: If you’re working toward forgiveness on a Federal Perkins Loan, you may be able to defer payments.